 Optical coherence tomography (OCT) is an imaging technique that uses near-infrared light to image the coronary arteries.
 Potential applications in cardiology include evaluating the characteristics of coronary artery plaques for the purpose of risk stratification and following coronary stenting to determine the success of the procedure.

-There are several OCT systems that have been cleared for marketing through the U.S. Food and Drug Administration’s (FDA’s) 510(k) program.
+There are several OCT systems that have been cleared for marketing through FDA’s 510(k) program.
 For example, Lightlab Imaging (acquired by St. Jude Medical in 2010) received FDA marketing clearance in April 2010 for its C7 Xr® Imaging System and in August 2011 for its next generation frequency domain C7 Xr® Imaging System.
 In January 2013, it received clearance based on substantial equivalence for its next generation C7 Xr® Imaging System with Fractional Flow Reserve (Illumien™ Optis™) system.
 FDA product code: NQQ.

-Literature was identified in the following general categories of OCT use.
-These were:
+We identified literature in the following general categories of OCT use.
+They are: